by Jess Clackum

 In 2009, President Obama appointed her Assistant Secretary of Public and Intergovernmental Affairs for the US Department of Veterans Affairs.
 During that time, she led efforts to end veteran homelessness, improve accessibility to the VA and address challenges faced by Native American and women veterans.
 She also created the Office of Online Communications to improve accessibility to the VA, particularly among younger veterans.

-In 2012, Duckworth became the first disabled woman elected to the U.S. House of Representatives and one of four women veterans serving on the United States Congress.
-Currently in her second term, she serves on the Armed Services Committee and the Committee on Oversight and Government Reform.
-Rep. Duckworth has introduced legislation to assist veterans in transitioning to civilian life and employment in the private sector and has worked to cut wasteful spending in the Pentagon, extend maternal leave for military women and eliminate abuses in the VA system.
-She has worked to improve veterans health care by pushing for replacing discretionary funding with mandatory funding, improvements in transitional assistance, especially disabled veterans, and encouraging the Department of Veterans Affairs to hire more veterans as doctors and nurses because of their unique understanding of the issues and problems faced by combat veterans.
+In 2012, Duckworth became the first disabled woman elected to the U.S. House and one of four women veterans serving in the Congress.
+She has introduced legislation to assist veterans in transitioning to civilian life and employment in the private sector, extend maternal leave for military women and eliminate abuses in the VA system.
+She has also encouraged the V.A. to hire more veterans as doctors and nurses because of their unique understanding of the issues faced by combat veterans.

-Rep. Duckworth retired a Lt.
-Colonel with the Illinois National Guard in 2014 after 23 years in the Army Reserve and completed her PhD in Human Services at Capella University in 2015.
+After 23 years of service, Duckworth retired a Lt.
+Colonel in the Illinois National Guard.
 She continues to fly as a civilian pilot and has competed in several marathons.

 Duckworth supports equal opportunity for women in the military especially in combat.
 Recalling when she was one of only two women in flight school, “We fought as hard as we could to make sure people understood we were just as good (as pilots) as the guys were."